LeoJuguet/report-internship2024/report.typ

 - all return scalars are well initialized
 - there is no out-of-bounds access for arrays
 - there is no division by zero
+- arithmetic operations are valid
+- alignment of memory accesses
+- reading/writing a valid memory region
+- termination
 ]

+But we only target to check a part of theses properties, because some part are prove by the compiler, like alignement

+#def("Safety properties")[
+The safety properties of a Jasmin program are :
+- all scalar arguments are well initialized
+- all return scalars are well initialized
+- there is no out-of-bounds access for arrays
+- there is no division by zero
+- arithmetic operations are valid
+]

 In the following report, we will not talk about division by zero, even if a prototype of division by zero detection is implemented, because Jasmin is focused on cryptography code, and in particular constant-time programs.
-Division operations are not used because they are not constant-time operatorsa.
+Division operations are not used because they are not constant-time operator.

 = Overview of Abstract Interpretation <abstract-interpretation>

-> *Note* : this part and @overview-mopsa are mostly a resume of @mopsa-phd, it only resume for the comprehension and small details to fit with Jasmin.
+> *Note* : this part and @overview-mopsa are mostly a summary of @mopsa-phd.
 For proof and more details, please refer to this document.

 Abstract interpretation is a technique in the field of static analysis of programs.
 It analyzes a program by an upper approximation way, without having to execute the program.